 As you look at the above table you should take note of the following points:

 - All the account totals and interest numbers are taken from my monthly statements that I download each month.

 - The Net Interest column is the total interest earned plus late fees and recoveries less charge-offs.

 - The Average Age column shows how old, on average, the notes are in each portfolio.
-Because I am reinvesting all the time this number changes slowly.
+These numbers are obtained from the platforms.

 - The XIRR ROI column shows my real world return for the trailing 12 months (TTM).
 I believe the XIRR method is the best way to determine your actual return.

 - The four new accounts have been separated out to provide a level of continuity with my previous updates.